sand7242/ds-big-data-case-study/README.md

 All the datasets below can be found on [Amazon's Registry of Open Data on AWS](https://registry.opendata.aws/).
 Specific links to the datasets are provided in the project descriptions.
 <br/>
 ### Option 1: The Common Crawl
-_Database size:_ more than 100 TB of data from more than 5 billion web pages
+_Database size:_ more than 100 TB of data from more than 5 billion web pages (p.s. do NOT attempt 100 TB!)
 _S3 Amazon resource name:_ `arn:aws:s3:::commoncrawl`
 <br/>
 _Description:_